With so many great online platforms available in the market, it has become easier than ever to sell online courses from

 As you can see, both Teachable and Thinkific have kind of similar pricing, and they are clearly less expensive than Kajabi.

 However, Kajabi’s pricing vs Teachable/Thinkific’s pricing is not a straightforward comparison as the platforms differ significantly in terms of the features offered — so you’d need to go into more details before reaching a conclusion.

 Firstly, if you wanted to use all or even most of the features of Teachable or Thinkific, you’d need to be on their $119/mo and $99/mo plans respectively as they severely limit the features available on their Free and Basic plans.

 For example, Thinkific doesn’t let you create a membership on the lower tiers and you’ll need to be on the PRO Plan to get access to their membership site features.

 Similarly, Teachable charges a 5% transaction fees on the Basic Plan and you can avoid that by switching to the Professional Plan.

 Secondly, Kajabi is unique as an all-in-one solution.
-So, along with its course creation and delivery features, it also provides you with several marketing tools including a blog builder, a sales pipeline builder, a shopping cart solution, email marketing suite, etc.
+So along with its course creation and delivery features, it also provides you with several marketing tools including a blog builder, a sales pipeline builder, a shopping cart solution, email marketing software, etc.

 So if you were to use Teachable/Thinkific vs Kajabi, you’ll require to use several third-party tools for these capabilities, and obviously, you’ll pay separately for all of them.